FRIDAY 18 OCT STROMNESS TOWN HALL 14:00-17:45

 PANEL DISCUSSION Community Custodianship and Shared Heritage

-DARREN COX, JANETTE PARK, TOM MUIR, SHEILA GARSON, EMILY TURTON, ANNE MARWICK, CHRIS ROWLAND
+DARREN COX, JANETTE PARK, TOM MUIR, SHEILA GARSON, EMILY TURTON, CHRIS ROWLAND

 There are many metal objects in homes, garages and museums that have come from the original salvage work carried out in Orkney.
 These objects, whether domestic or museum artefact, are a tangible legacy of Orkney’s salvage story and along with the family stories that go along with them should be preserved.